darkowlzz/operator-toolkit/README.md

 `telemetry/export` package provides opentelemetry exporters that can be used to enable telemetry in an operator.

+#### webhook

+`webhook/cert` package provides a local certificate manager that can provision self signed certificate for webhook server, backed by k8s secret for persistence, and refresh certificate when they expire automatically.

 The above packages can be used together or independently of each other.
 `example/` contains an example of using all the packages together in a